sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. No, terminal isn’t supported
-B. **Yes, Windows Terminal is listed among supported Copilot Chat surfaces**
+B. Yes, Windows Terminal is listed among supported Copilot Chat surfaces.
 C. Yes, but only on GHES
 D. Only if you disable inline suggestions